I Love the Sound of Breaking Glass

-Lowe reflected on the song in an interview with GQ in 2011, saying that he did not perform the song live as it could not be effectively performed solo.
-He explained, "There's one song of mine called 'I Love the Sound of Breaking Glass,' which was a fairly big hit in Europe, and people ask me for that sometimes, and I just don't do it.
+Lowe told GQ in another interview in 2011 that he did not perform the song live as it could not be effectively performed solo.
+Even though it was "a fairly big hit in Europe and people ask me for that...I just don't do it.
 It's a really good record, but there's not actually any song there.
 It was a half-baked idea I had when I went to the studio, and the bass player and drummer sort of put a little sauce in it.
 But if I played it with just an acoustic guitar, the audience would probably give me a little clap in recognition, but by verse two, they'd be looking at their fingernails, waiting for the next one.
 There really isn't anything to it."

 When Lowe filmed a performance of "I Love the Sound of Breaking Glass" for Top of the Pops in 1978, he brought his future wife Carlene Carter to the set as part of their first date.
 Carter recalled, "I went to see him at Top of the Pops.
 He was doing 'I Love the Sound of Breaking Glass' in his Riddler suit, covered with question marks.
 We had chemistry."